Sandwiches

 Sandwiches for kids are a totally valid lunch - healthier than many alternatives.

 Providing healthy and balanced meals for our kids is often a difficult task that we have to figure out how to provide as a parent.
-There are a lot of really easy meals out there that aren’t healthy at all.
-There are also a lot of really healthy options out there as well, but all too often our kids aren’t interested in them as they’re too bland.
-If you’ve got a picky eater, then you know the struggle to get them to eat.
+There are a lot of really easy meals out there that are not healthy at all.
+There are also a lot of really healthy options out there as well, but all too often our kids aren’t interested in them as they are too bland.
+If you have got a picky eater, then you know the struggle to get them to eat.

 Fortunately, the classic sandwich is actually a fairly healthy choice for lunch (or dinner).
 Considering that some of the alternatives out there are things like macaroni and cheese from a box or pizza, a sandwich is a great meal for them.
 Put some carrot sticks or other vegetable with that sandwich, and you’ve got one of the simpler meals you can make that your kid will likely eat, at least to some degree.